Home brew FAQ – Home Brew Guide

 To determine the exact alcohol content, you need a hydrometer.
 They can be quite cheap (under £10).
 To determine alcohol content you take a reading before fermentation and again after fermentation, the difference between the two is the actual alcohol content.

-If you have any homebrew questions that are currently not covered in this homebrew FAQ then feel free to send me an email through the contact page or send an email to email@example.com.
+If you have any home brew questions that are currently not covered in this Home Brew FAQ or are not covered in our Free Home Brew Guide then feel free to send me an email through the contact page or send an email to firstname.lastname@example.org.